 - Are filling but are low in calories.

-One portion of fruit or vegetables is roughly equivalent to one of the following:
+An average portion of vegetables may be about a handful, or about 80 g.
+Alternatively, one portion of fruit or vegetables is roughly equivalent to one of the following:

 - One large fruit such as an apple, pear, banana, orange, or a large slice of melon or pineapple.